Marion, McBain temporarily switching to virtual learning at elementary level

 In a letter addressed to parents and community members, it stated students in grades 6-12 would continue with in-person education.
 It also said District Health Department No. 10 was investigating any newly reported cases of COVID-19 and is working with the district to identify close contacts that will need to quarantine.

-McBain Superintendent Steve Prissel said the issue is more about staff than students than 11 teachers and three paraprofessionals are out due to COVID-19.
+McBain Superintendent Steve Prissel said the issue is more about staff than students, 11 teachers and three paraprofessionals are out due to COVID-19.
 As a result, the school can't get coverage for classes.
 That said, the school also has many students out due to COVID-related concerns, according to Prissel.

 The district also said it understands the hardship for families to make alternate arrangements on short notice.
 The district, however, appreciates their help in stopping the spread of the disease through this quick action.